NetSys/cs168fall17_student/projects/proj2_routing/spec.md

 #### Logistics

-- This project is due on Monday 10/6 at 11:59pm.
+- This project is due on Friday 10/6 at 11:59pm.
 - This project should be completed **individually**.
 You may share your tests with anyone in the class.
 - The skeleton code for this project is available on [GitHub](https://github.com/NetSys/cs168fall17_student/blob/master/projects/proj2_routing/).
 You can download the code manually from that page, or use Git.
 - You'll submit your code using `ok`.
 You should submit two files: one named `learning_switch.py` and one named `dv_router.py`.
 You should write your own tests by adding files to `tests/` and `topos/`, but no need to submit them.
 Don't modify `simulator.py` or anything in `sim/`.
 More detailed submission instructions can be found in the [submission details](#submission-details) section.